Your Child's Checkup: 2 Years (24 Months)

 - play alongside other children

 4. Do a physical exam with your child undressed while you are present.
 This will include an eye exam, tooth exam, listening to the heart and lungs, and paying attention to your toddler's motor skills, use of language, and behavior.

 5. Update immunizations.
 Immunizations can protect kids from serious childhood illnesses, so it's important that your child get them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

 Here are some things to keep in mind until your child's next checkup at 30 months:

 - Food "jags" are common during the toddler years.
 Even if your child seems to get stuck on one food, continue to offer a variety of nutritious choices.

 - Limit juice to no more than 4 ounces (120 ml) a day.

 - Toddlers learn by interacting with parents, caregivers, and their environment.
-Limit screen time (TV, computers, tablets, or other screens) to no more than 1–2 hours a day of quality children's programming.
+Limit (TV, computers, tablets, or other screens) to no more than 1–2 hours a day of quality children's programming.
 Watch with your child.

 - Have a safe play area and allow plenty of time for exploring and active play.
 Play often together.

 Routine Care & Safety

 - Let your child brush his or her teeth with your guidance.
 Twice a day, use a small amount of toothpaste (about the size of a pea) with a soft toothbrush.
 Go over any areas that may have been missed.
 If you haven't already, schedule a dentist visit.

 - Look for the signs that your child is ready to start potty training.
 If he or she doesn't show interest, it's OK to wait before trying again.
 A child who uses the potty and is accident-free during the day may still need a diaper at night.